Adolfo Nicolás: Superior General of the Society of Jesus

 On the second ballot of the thirty-fifth General Congregation of the Society of Jesus, Nicolás was elected as the Order’s thirtieth Superior General on 19 January 2008, succeeding the Dutch Fr.
 Peter Hans Kolvenbach who resigned.
 His election was immediately relayed to Pope Benedict XVI, who confirmed him in the post.
 Nicolás headed a congregation which then numbered 18,500 members.

 Many have marked the similarities between Nicolás and former Superior General Pedro Arrupe.
 Father Arrupe, like his eventual successor, was a Spanish missionary in Japan.
 Nicolás described Arrupe, whom he had earlier had as Provincial Superior, as a "great missionary, a national hero, a man on fire."

 General Curia restructuring

 In March 2011, Nicolás forwarded a communiqué of revisions to the General Curia restructuring the secretariats, including the creation of new positions and a commission.
 This was in accord with a task given him by the previous General Congregation.

 Resignation

 Nicolás, after consulting with Pope Francis, determined to resign after his 80th birthday, and initiated the process of calling a Jesuit General Congregation to elect his successor.
 Until the resignation of his predecessor, Peter Hans Kolvenbach, it was not the norm for a Jesuit Superior General to resign; like the great majority of the Popes up until Benedict XVI, they generally served until death.
 However, the Jesuit constitutions include provision for a resignation.

-On 2 October 2016, at General Congregation 36 which he convened in Rome, Nicolás announced his intention to resign at age 80.

-In October 2016 the thirty-sixth General Congregation of the Society of Jesus appointed his successor, Arturo Sosa from Venezuela.
+Nicolás announced his intention to resign at age 80 and convoked the thirty-sixth General Congregation, which was convened in Rome on 2 October 2016 and appointed his successor, Arturo Sosa from Venezuela.